WSU-ACM/hackathon-site/README.md

 Build Instructions
 ------------------
-1. Install nodejs and npm.
+1. Install Node.js and npm.
 This will be dependant upon your system.
 Note that for those new to node on Debian systems, the nodejs-legacy package will probably be required.
 It's also probably worthwhile to update npm to the most latest version with: